Replace exhaust fan

 •Paint walls, cabinet, doors, trim and ceiling

-David and Ally’s guest bathroom had plenty of square footage but it needed a renovation.
-It felt cramped and dated because of the massive, dark linen cabinet, the ‘80s fixtures and the beige tile.
+David and Ally’s guest bathroom had plenty of square footage but it felt cramped and dated because of the massive, dark linen cabinet, the ‘80s fixtures and the beige tile.

 By removing the linen cabinet and old vanity we opened up enough space for a bright new double vanity from Virtu USA Vanities.
 The new vanity adds charm and serves as a second sink for David and Ally’s daughters.

 Plus, the new faucets, from Danze by Gerber, mirror and additional light fixture create the elegance David and Ally wanted for their guests.
 The large-format floor tiles with their white marble pattern make the space feel larger and add even more brightness to a room that lacks any natural light.

 Finally, the addition of new moldings and a pale shade of blue on the walls removes any hint of the fact that this bathroom started its life in the 80’s.

 And, all of the materials we used added up to less than $2,500.